Hadibuttt/Laravel-Role-Assigner/README.md

 - Run 'php artisan generate key'
 - Run 'php artisan serve'

- This project is made by using Laravel Auth && Jetstream.
+ This project is made by using Laravel Auth UI.